equipmegmbh/engineering-tasks/README.md

 To give the candidate a starting point, the following requirements are given:

-- Implement a single tasks list or todo list
+- Implement a simple task\todo management list with the following features:
+  - Create a new task
+  - Update an existing task
+  - Delete an existing task
+  - List all tasks
+- Implement\Design additional entites like users, comments etc.
-- The api should be implemented as a RESTfull OR GraphQl service
+- The api should be implemented as a RESTfull OR GraphQL service
-- The api should be implemented with ASP.NET Core or Node.js
+- The api should be implemented with .NET 7.0 Core or nodejs >= 18.17.0
 - The client should be implemented as a single page application (SPA)
 - The client should be implemented with React, Angular or Vue
 - The client should be implemented with TypeScript